RBRTV

 with duct tape and Mountain Dew.

-This is the blood-splattered, controller-snapping, pizza-box-strewn origin story of Halo... and the rise, fall, and chaotic survival of Bungie, the games development studio behind it.
+This is the blood-splattered, controller-snapping, pizza-box-strewn origin story of Halo... and the rise, fall, and chaotic, hilarious, heartbreaking survival of Bungie, the games development studio behind it.

 Myth II: The Bug